 Les allées de Meilhan

-The iron music pavilion replaced a older wooden pavilion in 1911.
-A Wallace fountain, which can also be found in the Parc Longchamp, was installed here in the 1930s.
+The metal bandstand replaced the old wooden structure in 1911.
+A Wallace fountain, which you’ll find in Longchamp Park, was built here in the 1930s.

 The monument aux Mobilisés

 was built here in 1894 in memory of the Marseille soldiers who died during the 1870 war.

 Saint Augustinian hermits moved to Eglise Saint-Ferréol les Augustins on the Old Port in the 14th century.
 The cult was reformed in the 16th century; Discalced Augustinians built another monastery beyond La Canebière.
 The monks fled during the Revolution.
 In 1803, a new parish was founded and the new Neo-Gothic church was built using the architect Reybaud’s plans.
 The church was consecrated in 1888.